-This program instructs PET Technologists in the procedures required for ACR accreditation on the Discovery PET/CT scanner.
-Instruction is delivered by a GE PET Applications Specialist at the customer's facility.
+This program instructs Nuclear Medicine Technologists in the procedures required for ACR accreditation on GE Nuclear Medicine camera systems.
+Instruction is delivered by a GE Nuclear Medicine Applications Specialist at the customer's facility.
 The training produces the best results when 1 to 4 Technologists are dedicated to the complete training session.
 It is also critical that key Physicians are available to review protocols and images.
 In addition, the patient schedule should be modified as indicated in the agenda to allow time for instruction.

 By the end of the program, Technologists who attend the complete training agenda will be able to use the system features and perform basic to intermediate procedures as described in the skill inventory included in the TiP training package.

 - ACR Submission Process/Requirements

 - Image Review

 This course is designed for Nuclear Medicine Technologists, Physicists and Physicians.

 ACR accreditation programs through GE Healthcare Training in Partnership (TiP) are the solid investment to help you achieve accreditation for GE Healthcare products today and tomorrow.